-Sarah Hendler is a Los Angeles-based fine jewelry designer and estate/vintage jewelry curator.
-Born and raised on the Gold Coast of Long Island, she was surrounded by beauty.
-Whether admiring the classic staples her grandmother wore everyday or fawning over the show-stopping gems her mother pulled out at just the right moment, Sarah has always recognized the significance of jewelry in a woman's life.
+Sarah Hendler is a Los Angeles-based fine jewelry designer and estate/vintage jewelry curator, born and raised on the Gold Coast of Long Island, New York.
+Whether admiring the classic staples her grandmother wore everyday or the gems her mother pulled out to wear on a special occasion, Sarah has always recognized the significance of jewelry in a woman's life.
 Her family's thoughtfully curated collections reflect an appreciation for gemstones, craftsmanship, and uniqueness that has shaped her point of view.
 The first Sarah Hendler contemporary fine jewelry collection launched in the Fall of 2016 during Paris Fashion Week.
-It is handcrafted in 18-karat gold in Los Angeles and sold through stores like Bergdorf Goodman and Broken English.
+It is handcrafted in 18-karat gold in Los Angeles and sold through stores like Broken English and Goop.
 The pieces incorporate inspirational silhouettes from estate pieces married with contemporary elements like a signature spear; bold, handpicked colored gemstones, pave and unexpected enamel detailing in a contrasting palette.

 Pictured: Sarah Hendler wearing her own Emerald and Pave Diamond Spear earrings in 2017

 “I named two of the collections — Shirley and Ethel — after my grandmothers, who were a huge influence on my early interest in jewelry,” Sarah explains.
 “The ‘spear’ collection is called Shirley because she was a woman always a little ahead of her time in terms of fashion, and I think the silhouette really represents a retro/vintage feel, but with a modern edginess.
 The ‘starburst ball’ collection is named for Ethel — because she loved a big cocktail ring!
-My version has elements of Victorian jewelry (burnished stars in gemstones and diamonds) but with a new, bold scale and surprising enamel touches.”
+My version has elements of Victorian jewelry but with a new, bold scale and surprising enamel and pave touches.”

 SARAH HENDLER ESTATE is currently collaborating with Maya Brenner on a pearl collection.
 Click HERE to see more!